A Positive Mass Theorem for Static Causal Fermion Systems: Scaling Behavior of the Total Mass for Static Dirac Systems

 Our next step is to incorporate the volume constraint by arranging that the weight function~$f_\tau$ vanishes identically, i.e.\

 This can be arranged by Moser's theorem (i.e.\ by integrating the infinitesimal version of Lemma~\ref{lemmamoser} or similarly~\cite[Proposition~3.6]{fockbosonic} in the hyperbolic setting).

 After these preparation, we can analyze how the total mass changes along the curve~$(\tilde{\rho}_\tau)_{\tau \in [0,1]}$.
-At~$\tau=0$, we can compute the total mass via~\eqref{osilin2}, which in the space-time setting we write as
+At~$\tau=0$, we can compute the total mass via~\eqref{osilin2}, which in the spacetime setting we write as

 and~$V$ is chosen of the form~$\R \times \Omega$ with~$\Omega \subset N$.
 Since the system is static, we can incorporate the time integral equivalently in the first argument.
 We thus obtain the alternative formula for the total mas